wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/2-input-types.md

 1. On the left vertical menu click on **+ Create**.

-1. On the top you will see **Three ways to make a flow**.
+1. On the top, you will see **Three ways to make a flow**.
 The first way is **Start from blank**.
 In that you will see **Instant flow**.
     Click on it.